TCWagner/rconnect/README.md

 <img src="man/figures/README-eDr-1.png" width="100%" />

-And finally, you may wish to have the cell-by-cell connectivity, or *effectiveSeedrain* to use for further modeling:
+Sometimes you may wish to have the cell-by-cell connectivity, or *effectiveSeedrain* to use for further modeling:

 ``` r